henryf3/bch_mutual_redemption_tool/readme.md

 - Peer2_long_private_key: key of the long side.

-Pd: You can generate private keys using the section Addresses of the Electrum Cash Wallet.
+Pd: You can generate private keys using the section Addresses of the Electron-Cash Wallet.
 (Right click in one address and 'get private key' option).

 #### **`.env`**